-While working on-board cruise ships cruising around the beautiful islands of Hawaii.
+While working onboard cruise ships cruising around the beautiful islands of Hawaii.
 I had the incredible opportunity while in Maui to hire a Chevrolet Corvette convertible.
-Only one month old, racing red and now available to hire.
+Only one-month-old, racing red, and now available to hire.
 Who wouldn't want to drive their dream car?
 There was one place I was looking forward to seeing - Haleakala Crater.
 A dormant volcano measuring 10,000 feet above sea level.
-The road is long, windy and in some places narrow.
-Today it is one of the most visited attractions and especially popular at sunrise.
+The road is long, windy, and in some places narrow.
+Today it is one of the most visited attractions and is especially popular at sunrise.

 Today I can still hear the car rental guy asking "where did you go?"
 "To the crater, It was really cool!"
 "What?!"

 It was an incredible day.
 Where is the most awesome place you have ever driven to?